Sober lifestyles: 'I can still be confident on orange juice'

 "I do a lot more in the day now, I'm meeting deadlines, I've made less questionable decisions and have managed to lose weight," she said.

 She is not alone.
-According to the 2021 Health Survey for England, published in December, 38% of people in the 16-24 age bracket said they had not had alcohol in the previous year, that is up from 19% a decade earlier.
+According to the 2021 Health Survey for England, published in December, 38% of people in the 16-24 age bracket said they had not had alcohol in the previous year.
+That is up from 19% a decade earlier.

 As more people stop drinking, demand is growing significantly for sober communities such as Sober Girls Society.